-Paul Smith, a qualified and certified clinical hypnotherapist in Sydney Australia, utilises Ericksonian hypnotherapy with outstanding success in his practice in Norwest servicing Sydney and Southbank, East Melbourne, Collingwood, Fitzroy, Carlton, West Melbourne, Docklands, South Melbourne, South Wharf, North Melbourne near Melbourne treatment for concerns like stress and anxiety, anxiety, excess weight loss, PTSD and other psychological health concerns can be addressed using psychotherapy and clinical hypnotherapy.
+Paul Smith, a certified and certified clinical hypnotherapist in Sydney Australia, utilises Ericksonian hypnotherapy with good success in his practice in Norwest servicing Sydney and Southbank, East Melbourne, Collingwood, Fitzroy, Carlton, West Melbourne, Docklands, South Melbourne, South Wharf, North Melbourne near Melbourne treatment for concerns like stress and anxiety, anxiety, excess weight loss, PTSD and other psychological health concerns can be addressed using psychotherapy and clinical hypnotherapy.

 a technique rather comparable in some concerns to some versions of hypnotherapy, claimed that they had actually modelled the work of Erickson thoroughly and absorbed it into their method.
 Weitzenhoffer contested whether NLP bears any genuine similarity to Erickson’s work.
 However, it is widely understood and accepted that by mixing NLP, psychotherapy and clinical hypnotherapy, the outcomes can be considerable and impactful.
 As a certified NLP specialist Paul Smith from Norwest wellbeing delivers this method to clients

 In the 2000s, hypnotherapists began to combine aspects of solution-focused short treatment (SFBT) with Ericksonian hypnotherapy that was used to produce treatment that was goal-focused (what the individual wanted to achieve) instead of the more traditional problem-focused method (spending time discussing the concerns that brought the individual to look for aid).
 A solution-focused hypnotherapy session might include methods from NLP.